rails/rails/guides/source/active_model_basics.md

 irb> person = Person.new

-# defining the attributes for a model from a JSON string
+# Defining the attributes for a model from a JSON string
 irb> person.from_json(json)
 => #<Person:0x00000100c773f0 @name="Bob">